 You might be able to recognise some of the problems you have faced in school in our short video.
-There WILL be plenty of children in your school who have the same issues as the children in our video.
+There are plenty of children in your school who have the same issues as you and the children in our video.

 How Can You Tell If You’re Colour Blind?